mayamcclellan/final_project/README.md

 I wrote most of the code, but I had some difficulties so I used AI Level 4 to help me fix the errors in my code.
+I also used AI to ask questions and clarify things I was struggling with.